 In reality, the convergence of these two disciplines is where innovation happens for consumers, business growth happens for marketers, and fun happens for designers.

-The newest buzzword on the scene, phygital refers to the idea of enhancing a customers’ real-world experience with digital components.
+The newest buzzword on the scene, phygital refers to the idea of enhancing a customers’ real-world user experience with digital components.
 If you’ve played (or even heard of) Pokémon Go then you’re familiar with this concept.
 Other examples include billboards whose headlines are changed by Tweets, signage that viewers customize with a touch, and beacons that re-arrange shopping lists to match the stores layout.

 What’s fun for designers?
 Phygital technology needs a very public interface which must function seamlessly while being beautiful and on-brand—all at the same time.
 This collaboration between tech and design geeks can lead to amazing innovations.
 Let’s face it, real-world experiences can become even better by combining them with interactive technology.